You can tell by the title of the article that cortisol blockers may actually not be as effective as you would hope…

-The complete blocking of cortisol may lead to serious life threatening conditions such as an Addisonian crisis.
+The complete blocking of cortisol may lead to serious life-threatening conditions such as an Addisonian crisis (6).

 Another set of supplements (the good kind of cortisol supplements) would be better defined as supplements that modulate your response to stress.

-I call these type of supplements "cortisol enhancing" supplements, which may be a better name than "cortisol blockers" and these type of supplements actually work.
+I call these types of supplements “cortisol enhancing” supplements, which may be a better name than “cortisol blockers” and these types of supplements actually work.

-These supplements have been shown to influence what is known as your "resilience" to stress and may influence serum cortisol in the process.
+These supplements have been shown to influence what is known as your “resilience” to stress and may influence serum cortisol in the process (8).

-And this is exactly what you want to have happen:
+And this is exactly what you want to have happened: